Malheur National Forest: Overview

 In descending order of land area, the forest is located in parts of Grant, Harney, Baker, and Malheur counties.
 There are three ranger districts in the forest, with offices in John Day, Prairie City, and Hines.

+Armillaria—among the largest organisms on earth

-The Malheur National Forest contains the largest known organism (by area) in the world: an Armillaria ostoyae (fungus) that spans 2200 acre and is located high on a ridgeline immediately west of Clear Creek (44.4731°N 118.4816°W).
+The Malheur National Forest contains the largest known organism (by area) in the Northern Hemisphere: an Armillaria ostoyae (fungus) that spans 2200 acre and is located high on a ridgeline immediately west of Clear Creek (44.4731°N 118.4816°W).

 Wilderness

 There are two wilderness areas in the Malheur National Forest.